tykiww/tykiww.github.io/_posts/2017-07-05-luhn-with-rvest.md

 The first item is a luhn algorithm of length 14, could be any credit card number.
 The second element is the specified visa credit card number.
 Pass the second string through [here](http://www.validcreditcardnumber.com/) to confirm.

-I am sure there is more information that I am missing besides these specifics, but I am satisfied for now.
-The coding process probably took only 2 or so hours to create (not including the time taken in writing the blog posts and research).
-This seems like an effective technique to process unique identification numbers for your company or even 'fake' credit card numbers.
+There is definitely more information that missing besides these rules to generate a fake credit card number, but that should be enough.
+It seems like an effective technique to process unique identification numbers for your company or even 'fake' credit card numbers.
 Odds are, someone has those values, so maybe you should be careful.

-I'm still kinda angry that my McDonald's app is being dumb.
+Note here, that I never used this to pay for anything.
+However, I'm still a bit angry that my McDonald's app is being dumb.
 I really want those one dollar deals...

-Anyways, I hope you get a chance to take a look at this on your own!